 Here’s the block at lower right closer.
 This is very appealing lettering, having a nice bounce and attractive letterforms.
 I love the very angular S, a style which I think John Workman picked up in his lettering.
 Notice how he adds variety with bold words and lower case.
 Some of the letters tend to run together making it a little hard to read in places (for example the word MORE at lower right), but it’s nice work.
 So, the fact that Toth wasn’t lettering his own pages at DC in 1951, the time the art was probably produced, is interesting.
 Perhaps he didn’t have the option.

 Here’s the note to Gaspar Saladino at lower right, asking him to use “legit type” in the sign.
-Gaspar was, himself, new to lettering comics then, with his first known credit (as listed in the Grand Comics Database) being issue 7 of the western title JIMMY WAKELY, cover dated Sept.-Oct.
-1950.
+Gaspar was, himself, pretty new to lettering comics then, with his first published work appearing in ROMANCE TRAIL #5 cover-dated March-April 1950.
 The artist on the second story there, one of two credited to Gaspar?
 Alex Toth!
 Alex must have liked working with Gaspar, knew what to expect from him, and that he’d be lettering this story.
 As described in THIS chapter of a series of articles about Gaspar on the “Dial B for Blog” website, they went to an art-training high school together, though Toth was in the grade below, but they must have known each other for a while.

 Despite the note, Gaspar would have hand-lettered the sign, trying to make it look as much as possible like a sign with real type.
 The option of dropping in actual typeset fonts wasn’t easily available then, as it is now with computer lettering.
 This may have been somewhat daunting to the newbie letterer, but as we’ll see, the redrawn version of this page didn’t have the sign, and I don’t know if it appeared on any later pages.
 If anyone has the complete story, I’d be interested to find that out.
 If not, Gaspar dodged the problem entirely, and probably never saw the note on this unused page!